 Bluebird Grain Farms, Winthrop, WA (farm, miller)

-Carolina Ground, Asheville, North Carolina (mill)
+Carolina Ground, Asheville, North Carolina (miller)

 Community Grains, California (miller)